 Visiting students are not eligible for FIT institutional aid.
 If UD students are already on financial aid, scholarship, or would like to obtain funds for the visiting student program, they should contact Student Financial Services at the University of Delaware and inquire about the availability of funds for FIT and/or the application of their current financial aid.
 This step should be done well in advance of the anticipated FIT entry date.

 There is no special housing for visiting students.
 Visiting students must apply for on-campus dorm-type housing.
 Housing assignments are made on a first come, first-serve basis.
 The request for housing is made at the same time the FIT application is submitted.
 On-campus housing is not guaranteed.

 The FIT housing office assists students in securing off-campus housing.
 If requested, students are sent a list of off-campus housing options for consideration.
 It is the student's responsibility to review the list and make the necessary contacts in order to secure housing accommodations.
 The University of Delaware is not responsible for visiting students housing arrangements in New York while attending FIT.

 Students should contact their assigned academic advisor in the Department of Fashion and Apparel Studies for additional information and advice.
-FASH advisors are knowledgeable of the guidelines and application process and will assist their advisees with planning.
-Once endorsed for participation in the FIT Program, the UD/FIT faculty liaison will schedule a meeting with endorsed students to complete SUNY/FIT applications and other required documents.
+FASH advisors are knowledgeable of the guidelines and will assist their advisees with planning.
+Once the student is identified as a potential applicants for the FIT Program, the UD/FIT faculty liaison will schedule a meeting with the student to discuss the application process.

 Move this whole section up, swapping places with the section above it.